ootsby/CKS-E/README.md

 How To:

 The client is the computer you want to by detecting your input.
 The server is the computer you want to be firing keys at another application.
 The client input listening is defined on the client and the server outputs will be defined by the settings on the server.
+Think of the client as sending a request just like an output keypress (so network requests will be sent as if they were keypresses to a local application and using the same timings) and the server as treating network requests the same as digital inputs.

 1. Set the port on client and server to the same number on an open port that isn't in use (I use 29999).
 2. Set the client IP entry to the server's actual IP address.